 Jewish presence on the island is probably a consequence of the destruction of the second temple, but the earliest records of Jewish life are dating back to 4th and the 5th century.
 In the middle ages, the community lived in two different Jewish districts, each with its own synagogue.
 Jews had houses and shops both inside and outside these districts and were an important part the economic life of the town.

 Under Spanish rule, Jews were forced to wear identifying marks and were soon expelled completely from the whole island.
 After their expulsion at the end of the 15th century, there would be no Jewish presence in Sicily for over 500 years.

-The Jewish community today is small, and the only Synagogue on Sicily is in Palermo, but there are many things to see in Catania that tie this region to its ancient Jewish past.
+The Jewish community today is small, and the only Synagogue on Sicily is in Palermo, but there are many things to see that tie this region to its ancient Jewish past.
 In our Jewish Catania Tour, we will follow the traces of Jewish life in the city, from the remains of the synagogue, near via Bellia, to the Funerary Epigraphs from the Jewish catacombs, kept in the Civic Museum at Castello Ursino.
 We’ll explore in depth all the charms of Catania’s Sicilian Baroque soul.
-The architectonic style, for example, which gives the city its unique character, is the result of reconstruction after the strong earthquake of 1693, and has earned the city the title of UNESCO World Heritage Site.
+The architectonic style, which gives the city its unique character, is the result of the reconstruction after the strong earthquake of 1693, and earned the city the title of UNESCO World Heritage Site.

-Explore Catania through all your senses on our Catania Jewish tour!
+Explore Catania through all your senses on our Jewish Catania tour!